The two out of three property in ind-categories and a convenient model category of spaces: Introduction

 \subsection{Organization of the paper}

-We begin in Section \ref{s:prelim} with a brief account of the necessary background on pro-categories and homotopy theory in pro-categories.
-In Section \ref{s:r_proper} we define the notion of a \emph{right proper weak fibration category} and show that a small pro-admissible right proper weak fibration category induces a right proper model structure on its pro-category.
-In Section \ref{s:tensored} we discuss tensored and monoidal structures in ind-categories, and how they are induced from similar structures on the original categories.
-In Section \ref{s:almost} we recall from \cite{BaSc2} the notion of an almost model category and some of its properties.
-This is a weaker notion then a model category, which we will need to use in the proofs of our main theorems in the last section.
-We also develop this notion further here.
-Specifically, we discuss the notions of tensored and monoidal almost model categories, which are direct generalization of the corresponding notions in the world of model categories.
-We also define the notions of tensored and monoidal weak cofibration categories, and show that they induce the corresponding notions for the model (or almost model) structures they induce on their ind-categories.
-In Section \ref{s:left right model} we define the notions of left and right model categories.
-These notions are weaker then model categories, but stronger then almost model categories.
-They will enable us to prove more results (generalized from the theory of model categories) that we will need in the last section.
-We end with Section \ref{s:Criteria}, in which we prove our main results of this paper.
-Namely, we prove theorems giving sufficient conditions for the admissibility of a weak cofibration category.
-In the end of this section we give an application to the weak cofibration category of compact metrizable spaces.
+We begin in Section \ref{s:prelim} with a brief account of the necessary background on ind-categories and homotopy theory in ind-categories.
+We also define the notion of a quasi model category.
+This notion is weaker then a model category but stronger then the notion of an almost model category, defined in \cite{BaSc2}.
+In Section \ref{s:left quasi model} we prove results about quasi model categories (generalized from the theory of model categories) that we will need in the next section.
+In Section \ref{s:Criteria}, we prove our main result of this paper, Theorem \ref{t:main2}, which gives sufficient conditions for the ind-admissibility of a weak cofibration category.
+We end with Section \ref{s:CM} in which we give an application to the weak cofibration category of compact metrizable spaces.